hetida/hetida-designer/docs/adapter_system/generic_rest_adapters/web_service_interface.md

 - sources and sinks have an optional (default true) `visible` attribute.
 In future versions hetida designer might not show sources and sinks in the tree with visible being false.

-- `filters` may request user interface filters.
-Currently this can either be an empty mapping object (`{}`) or a filter of type `free_text`.
+- `filters` may request additional filters.
+Currently this can either be an empty mapping object (`{}`) or a mapping with filters of type `free_text`.
 Note that for timeseries type sources, the frontend asks for the time interval automatically, so there is no need to specify this as a filter for now.
+If additional filters are required, the user interface provides additional input fields where the value for each filter can be entered.
-These filters can be used by adding a corresponding key-value pair in the `filters` attribute of the input wiring.
-Such key-value pairs are sent as query parameters in the GET request and must therefore be implemented in the respective endpoint of the adapter to yield the desired behavior.
+Via the REST API these filters are used by adding a corresponding key-value pair in the `filters` attribute of the input wiring.
+**Note**: If the adapter requests filters for a source delivered via an GET endpoint it must handle the respective additional query parameters of form filterkey=filtervalue at that endpoint.
 The value is always sent as a string.
 If other data types are desired, the value must be parsed accordingly within the adapter.
 If no value is entered in the user interface, an empty string is sent.
-For now, the value of the `required` attribute has no effect, but all filters are considered as not required.
-Thus, the endpoints should be implemented with a suitable default value for the filter query parameters.

 - `path` should be a human readable "breadcrumb"-like path to the source or sink.
 This attribute is used in the designer frontend for example when filtering.